combimauri/tive-challenge/README.md

 ## Additional Notes

 - App is using [CircleCI](https://circleci.com/gh/combimauri/tive-challenge) for CI/CD.
 You can find the **pipeline** under `.circleci/config.yml`.
+- Having good scores in [Lighthouse](https://developers.google.com/web/tools/lighthouse) Audit tool was one of the priorities during the development of the app.

 # Angular Documentation